1. How do I use a “Flip” Camcorder?

 PPT or Word files: When using a scanner, the scanning resolution determines the size of the scanned image.
 Use a resolution of 72 dots per inch (dpi) to get a life-size image when displayed on the screens of most computers.
 Since computer screens display only about 72 pixels per inch, using a resolution higher than this will make your file size unnecessarily large.
 Use digital imaging software to crop unnecessary parts of the image.
 Note: Cropping the image in PowerPoint will not reduce the file size.

 Graphics in PowerPoint: Individual images should be no larger than 200 KB whenever possible.
 Maximum size of all the images in the presentation should be no more than 4 MB.
 Whenever possible, include a blank slide at the beginning of the presentation.
 It would seem as though adding a blank slide at the beginning of a presentation would increase file size; however, the opposite is true.
 The blank slide serves as the preview image-the image PowerPoint displays when you select a file in the “Open dialog” box.
 Since a blank slide is far less complex than the real first slide, the preview image is much smaller, thereby reducing the size of the presentation file.
 If you open and save a PowerPoint presentation without making any changes, the file size may increase.
 Repeating this process will result in file size increases up to 300% of the original file.
-To fix this problem: From the Tools menu, click “Options,” on the “Save” tab, click to clear the “Allow Fast Saves” check box, click “OK,” and save your presentation.
+To fix this problem: From the File menu, click “Options,” on the “Save” tab, click to clear the “Keep the last autosaved version if I close without saving” check box, click “OK,” and save your presentation.

-An error of this nature may occur if the document has been saved and then uploaded without the proper file extension (.DOC, .DOCX, .XLS, .XLSX, .PPT, .PPTX, etc) because of the way Mac handles files and file extensions and sometimes omits them.
+An error of this nature may occur if the document has been saved and then uploaded without the proper file extension (.DOC, .DOCX, .XLS, .XLSX, .PPT, .PPTX, etc) because of the way Macs handle files and file extensions and sometimes omit them.
 We recommend you remove the file from your folio, and then re-save it to your computer, ensuring that the extension is included in the document name (.DOC, .DOCX, .XLS, .XLSX, .PPT, .PPTX, etc).
 Once this has been done, you should re-attach the file to your folio and then re-submit the work for evaluation.